Preventing Cybersecurity Threats with Email Phishing Simulations

 Generic sender information, such as from ‘payment processor’

 Domain is not legitimate; for example, a subdomain may be used or the spelling is incorrect (contains an extra letter than could be overlooked)

 There are a number of ways to educate and train your firm’s employees on the dangers of phishing scams and how best to sniff out fraudulent emails.
 Annual information security awareness trainings typically cover phishing scams and can provide high-level information and tips for users to keep in mind.
 Many firms also hire cybersecurity consultants or experts to provide in-person trainings that help legitimize the seriousness of these issues.

 The most effective way to train employees on phishing dangers, however, is through the act of actually phishing them.
 Managed phishing services are rising in popularity, as they effectively use phishing email simulations to test existing knowledge and also provide in-the-moment education to ensure users are best equipped to thwart cyber attacks.

 Using phishing simulation exercises is both an effective and cost-effective method for training users on the dangers of social engineering schemes and demonstrating the importance of safe cyber and email practices.
-To learn more about Eze Phishing and Training, as well as two other cybersecurity defense layers to safeguard your firm’s information, watch our webinar replay below or contact us.
+To learn more about ECI's Phishing and Training, as well as two other cybersecurity defense layers to safeguard your firm’s information, contact us.